craigwalton-dsit/inspect-soocon25/README.md

 What you'll have done by the end of this workshop:

 * Installed Inspect
-* Run an evaluation of a (small) language model locally
+* Run an evaluation of a (relatively small) language model locally
 * Viewed the results of the evaluation
 * Made changes to the evaluation and adjusted settings on the model